sunilemanjee/clinical-chatbot/samples/python/web/avatar/README.md

 ## MCP (Model Context Protocol) Integration

-The application now supports MCP integration for enhanced clinical assistance capabilities:
+The application is built with MCP integration as the primary way to run the clinical assistant, providing enhanced clinical assistance capabilities:

 ### MCP Features
 - **Enhanced Clinical Context**: Access to structured clinical data and drug interaction information